robbfountain/ledmatrix/README.md

 2.  **YouTube Music (YTM):**
     *   Requires the [YouTube Music Desktop App](https://ytmdesktop.app/) (YTMD) to be installed and running on a computer on the *same network* as the Raspberry Pi.
     *   In YTMD settings, enable the "Companion Server" under Integration options.
 Note the URL it provides (usually `http://localhost:9863` if running on the same machine, or `http://<YTMD-Computer-IP>:9863` if running on a different computer).
-    * Note, The YTM Display seems to most reliably update on the display switch INTO the MusicManager Display.
-Song changes after this are less reliable in updating on time.
-I am trying to figure this quirk out but shouldn't be too disruptive.
-Spotify doesn't have this issue.

 **Configuration:**